-Offer Period, the above mentioned fees included in the Offer Price are not taken into consideration in determining the price at which such Certificates may be sold in the secondary market
+Investors should take into consideration that if the Certificates are sold on the secondary market after the Offer Period, the above mentioned fees included in the Offer Price are not taken into consideration in determining the price at which such Certificates may be sold in the secondary market

-Conditions to which the offer is The offer of the Certificates is conditional upon the Certificates having been admitted to listing on the subject: Official List of the Irish Stock Exchange and/or admitted to trading on the multilateral trading facility of EuroTLX by the Issue Date.
-In the event that the Certificates are not admitted to listing on the Official List of the Irish Stock Exchange and/or admitted to trading on the multilateral trading facility of EuroTLX by the Issue Date, the Issuer, acting also as Distributor, reserves the right, to withdraw the offer of the Certificates and cancel the issuance of the Certificates.
-The Issuer will inform the public of the withdrawal of the offer of the Certificates and the cancellation of the relevant issue by means of a notice published, promptly, on the website to be www.mediobanca.com.
+Conditions to which the offer is subject:

+The offer of the Certificates is conditional upon the Certificates having been admitted to listing on the Official List of Euronext Dublin and/or admitted to trading on the multilateral trading facility of EuroTLX by the Issue Date.
+In the event that the Certificates are not admitted to listing on the Official List of Euronext Dublin and/or admitted to trading on the multilateral trading facility of EuroTLX by the Issue Date, the Issuer, acting also as Distributor, reserves the right, to withdraw the offer of the Certificates and cancel the issuance of the Certificates.
+The Issuer will inform the public of the withdrawal of the offer of the Certificates and the cancellation of the relevant issue by means of a notice to be published, promptly, on the website www.mediobanca.com.